mever-team/FairBench/docs/quickstart.md

 ## 2. Sensitive attributes

-Pack sensitive attributes found in your test data into a data structure holding multiple [dimensions](documentation/dimensions.md).
+Pack sensitive attributes found across test samples into a data structure holding multiple [dimensions](documentation/dimensions.md).
 This stores any number of attributes with any number of values by considering each value as a separate dimension.

-One construction pattern is the following:
+In particular, each dimension is represented as a binary or fuzzy array whose i-th element represents whether the i sample has the attribute corresponding to the dimension.
+One construction pattern is the following.
+This first analyses categorical iterables and then packs them into dimensions.
+It then computes all non-empty intersections that combine attributes, and finally retains the most specialized intersectional subgroups.

 ```python
 sensitive = fb.Dimensions(fb.categories @ test[8], fb.categories @ test[9])  # analyse the gender and race columns